The Gaggia Classic Pro Espresso and Cappuccino Maker Review

 Do Not Buy The Gaggia Classic Pro If…

 You want a machine that does all the work for you – The Classic Pro is a semi-automatic espresso machine.
 This means that you are responsible for grinding, tamping, and timing your shots.
-If that sounds more involved than you were hoping for, perhaps you should consider a super-automatic machine like the Gaggia Brera.
+If that sounds more involved than you were hoping for, perhaps you should consider a super-automatic machine like the Gaggia Brera and the Gaggia Anima Prestige.

 You want a sleeker looking machine – The Classic Pro is a great espresso maker, but its design language is simple and utilitarian.
 If you want an espresso maker with a bit more visual presence take a look at the Breville BES 840XL Infuser.
 The Breville is slightly more feature-rich than the Gaggia, but has a less intuitive interface and a larger footprint.
 Read our full review of the Breville Infuser for more information.